rosik22/smf-player/README.md

 **This is a simple music file player for a project.**
 **The project is a joint effort between me and [rosik22](https://www.github.com/rosik22 "rosik22") for a University project.**

 The player is written in Python.
 It has the option to save and open playlists.
-You may also load folder.
+You may also load folders.
 ID3 tag reading is part of its forte along with loading album art covers wherever possible via the LastFM API and it offers song recommendations via Spotify's Web API.